imamabi/ChemEnsembl_screener/README.md

 - Uses Optuna (TPE sampler) for efficient hyperparameter optimization

-- Combines selected models using VotingClassifier
+- Combines selected models using VotingClassifier (hard and soft voting)

 - Evaluates all models with key metrics and confusion matrices